Top 5 Tips for (Successfully) Working with IBO

 We bill hourly for the services rendered— and that’s it.
 We only bill for the hours you use.
 There’s no retainer, no surprise service fees, and no required number of hours each month.
 If you just need help with a quick project, great!
 If you’re short-handed and need one of our team members to fill in a gap within your agency, we can help!

-If you see something that doesn’t line up with your expectations in Pastel, don’t hesitate to reach out to our client success manager (hi, again!) or the team member with whom you’ve been working.
+If you see something that doesn’t line up with your expectations in the dashboard, don’t hesitate to reach out to our client success manager (hi, again!) or the team member with whom you’ve been working.
 We do our best to be transparent about our billing, and we’re always glad to answer questions.

 Helpful Hint #4: Add Our Team to Your Tools